mcgivrer/minimal/docs/docs/chapter-01-the_game_class.md

 Building a game can be a game itself; or a nightmare.
 Depending on the tools, the team, the skills, … a lot of thing can interact badly with the process of creating a game.
 And this is exactly what we won't talk about!:)

-Here I will talk about creating a A-B-AB game with the only weapons provided by the nice Java JDK 19:) And no, I won't use JavaFX (beuarrk:)) I'll use the good old AWT and Swing (yes, I am maybe a 50 years old man…).
+Here I will talk about creating an A-B-AB game with the only weapons provided by the nice Java JDK 19:) And no, I won't use JavaFX (beuarrk:)) I'll use the good old AWT and Swing (yes, I am maybe a 50-year-old man…).

-Anyway let's try it through a series of posts to design some code.
+Anyway, let's try it through a series of posts to design some code.

 ## Creating a simple class

 The basic Game class will support the famous "triptic" of the game loop: manage input, update objects, and draw everything on screen!
-But do you know why this is the basic default pattern for a game ?
+But do you know why this is the basic default pattern for a game?

 ## A bit of video game history

-Why the game loop exists ?
-This is a very good question and the reason why is a historically based answer.
+Why the game loop exists?
+This is an exceptional question and the reason why is a historically based answer.
 Everything starts from the first ever video game: PONG.

 ![Pong, where all begin !](https://cdn-images-1.medium.com/max/800/0*ySNC72GHeT19Nq3N "wikipedia PONG screenshot")